-Team member Background / experience Discussion of role lan Jeffreys Lead Audit Engagement Partner ijeffreys@kpmg.ca 519-660-2137 During his 21 years with KPMG, Ian has provided audit and other professional services to clients large and small, operating in both the public and private sectors.
+Team member Background / experience Discussion of role Katie denBok Lead Audit Engagement Partner kdenbok@kpmg.ca 519-660-2115 Katie has over 12 years of public auditing, accounting and reporting experience and has been involved with the audit of not-for-profit and public sector organizations, and a number of local private company clients.
+She proficiently assists clients with process improvement, accounting and financial reporting matters.
+Katie will lead our audit for the City of London and be responsible for the quality and timeliness of everything we do.
+She will often be onsite with the team and will always be available and accessible to you. lan Jeffreys Relationship Partner ijeffreys@kpmg.ca 519-660-2137 During his 22 years with KPMG, Ian has provided audit and other professional services to clients large and small, operating in both the public and private sectors.
 He has a significant amount of experience in many industry segments including not-for-profit, municipal, power and utilities, health care, distribution and manufacturing.
-Ian will lead our audit for the City of London and be responsible for the quality and timeliness of everything we do.
-He will often be onsite with the team and will always be available and accessible to you.
-Katie denBok Audit Engagement Partner kdenbok@kpmg.ca 519-660-2115 Katie has over 10 years of public auditing, accounting and reporting experience and has been involved with the audit of not-for-profit and public sector organizations, and a number of local private company clients.
-She proficiently assists clients with process improvement, accounting and financial reporting matters.
-Katie will assist Ian on all aspects of the City of London audit.
-Katie will lead our audit for the Boards and Commission.
+Ian will lead our audit for London Hydro and London Transit Commission and be responsible for the quality and timeliness of these audits.
+He will often be onsite with the audit team and will always be available and accessible to you.
 Diane Wood Tax Partner dianejwood@kpmg.ca 519-660-2123 Diane is a member of the Financial Planners Standards Council and the Society of Trust and Estate Practitioners.
 Her principal activities are in not-for-profit taxation planning and compliance, personal income tax planning and compliance, estate planning, international executive taxation and providing financial planning and taxation assistance to individuals facing early retirement or severance packages.
 Diane will assist with any tax related matters that arise.
-Melissa Redden Audit Senior Manager mredden@kpmg.ca 519-660-2124 Melissa has over 7 years of public auditing, accounting and reporting experience and has been involved with the audit of not-for-profit and public sector organizations, as well as a number of local private and public company clients.
+Deanna Baldwin Audit Manager deannabaldwin@kpmg.ca 519-660-2156 Deanna has over 8 years of public auditing, accounting and reporting experience and has been involved with the audit of not-for-profit and public sector organizations, as well as a number of local private and public company clients.
 She proficiently assists clients with process improvement, accounting and financial reporting matters.
-Melissa will work very closely with Ian and Katie on all aspects of our audit for the City of London.
+Deanna will work very closely with Katie and Ian on all aspects of our audit for the City of London.
 She will be on site and directly oversee and manage our audit field team and work closely with your management team.
-Eric Mallory Audit Senior Manager emallory@kpmg.ca 519-660-2163 During his 9 years with KPMG, Eric has provided audit and other professional services to clients large and small, operating in both the public and private sectors.
+Eric Mallory Audit Senior Manager emallory@kpmg.ca 519-660-2163 During his 10 years with KPMG, Eric has provided audit and other professional services to clients large and small, operating in both the public and private sectors.
 He has a significant amount of experience in many industry segments including power and utilities, not-for-profit, health care, transportation, and manufacturing.
 Eric will work very closely with Ian on all aspects of our audit for London Hydro and London Transit Commission.
 He will be on site and directly oversee and manage the audit field team for these entities, as well as work closely with the management team.
-Devon Bauman Audit Manager dbauman@kpmg.ca 519-660-2126 Devon has over five years of public auditing, accounting and reporting experience and has been involved with the audit of not-for-profit and public sector organizations, as well as a number of local private and public company clients.
-Devon will work very closely with Katie on the audit of the Boards and Commissions.
-He will often be on site in order to directly oversee the audit team and work closely with each of the Boards and Commissions' management teams.